It's easy to start your application today.

 Established in 1997, the Department of Biomedical Engineering at Washington University in St. Louis (WashU BME) seeks to provide a first-class engineering education that prepares students for a variety of careers and a cutting-edge graduate program that advances knowledge and technology with the goal to improve human well-being.

-Our department is organized around six distinct research disciplines that bridge all departments and schools at WashU:
+Our department is organized around seven distinct research disciplines that bridge all departments and schools at WashU:

 - Biomedical & Biological Imaging